pymacaron/pages/async.md

 def do_signup_user():
     do_stuff()

-    # Schedule a task sending this email and go on, not waiting for the result
+    # Schedule a task sending this email
+    # and go on, not waiting for the result
-    send_email.fire('Welcome!', 'You now have an account')
+    send_email('Welcome !')

     return ApiPool.myapi.model.Ok()
 ```

 That's all.

+### Known issues

+Arguments to the asynchronous methods should not be classes instances, since
+celery won't serialize them correctly when passing them to the asynchronous
+task.
+Dicts, arrays and base types work fine.

 ### Why and how?